Hey guys, in this article, we are going to discuss diary studies and why they are useful for UX testing. So keep reading.

 Ready To Contact Again If Needed

 After the research is over, you should follow up with individuals to collect their diaries and solicit feedback.
-Pick someone who won’t mind fielding your calls and answering your inquiries.
+Pick someone who will be OK with fielding your calls and answering your inquiries.

 Conclusion

 One of the most effective ways to learn about a customer’s experience with your product over time is through diary research.
-Insights that’d be hard to gather via other research methodologies can be gleaned by having individuals keep a journal of their ideas and experiences.
+This methodology can yield insights that would be hard to gather via other research methodologies.
+Individuals can keep journals of their ideas and experiences.